Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Alternative heterostructures

 We conclude that valley splittings can be enhanced on average by using narrow quantum wells, due to increased overlap with Ge in the barrier regions.
 Considering the trends observed in Fig.~\ref{fig:hrlTwoInterface}, it is interesting to ask whether deterministically enhanced behavior (e.g., exponential suppression of small valley splittings) could potentially be achieved in ultra narrow quantum wells.
 We can answer this question using the crossover criterion of Eq.~(\ref{cuttoffPoint}), finding that, for all the results shown in Fig.~\ref{fig:hrlTwoInterface}, only wells with interface widths of $\lambda_\text{int}^\text{top}=2$~ML fall into the deterministically enhanced regime.
 This is consistent with our more general results for wider quantum wells, showing that deterministic enhancement of the valley splitting still requires super sharp interfaces, and indicates that there is no deterministic advantage in using narrow quantum wells.
-Finally, by comparing the experimental and theoretical results in Fig.~\ref{fig:hrlTwoInterface}, for well widths $W=3$~nm, we note that the experimental interfaces appear most consistent with $\lambda_\text{int}^\text{top}=3$~ML, which corresponds to the randomly dominated regime.
-This again points to the challenging nature of achieving deterministically enhanced valley splittings.
+Finally, by comparing the experimental and theoretical results in Fig.~\ref{fig:hrlTwoInterface}, for $W=3$~nm, we see that the experiments are most consistent with $\lambda_\text{int}^\text{top}=3$~ML, whose behavior is randomly dominated.
+This again emphasizes the difficulty of achieving deterministically enhanced valley splittings.